DmitriShepelev/shift-array-elements-recursion/README.md

 #### Example #5.

 The "source" array contains three elements [1, 2, 3].
-The "iterations" array has two elements [0, 1], that means there will be only one right shift iteration ("1" is an even element).
+The "iterations" array has two elements [0, 1], that means there will be only one right shift iteration ("1" is an odd element).

 | Array Index                     | 0 | 1 | 2 |
 |---------------------------------|---|---|---|